withastro/astro/packages/astro/src/core/errors/README.md

 ### Documentation support through JSDoc

 Using JSDoc comments, [a reference for every error message](https://docs.astro.build/en/reference/error-reference/) is built automatically on our docs.
-Users can then search for a error code to find more information on how to fix the error they encountered.

 Here's how to create and format the comments: